rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 The _right-catch with warnings_ semantics of `Either [e] ([w], a)` is a decent principled computation that can be extended to other types.
 For example, a similar semantics could find its way into some parser internals.

-I have created several prototype applicative instances (including a simple `WarnParser` parser and `ErrWarnT` transformer) that follow the same  semantics, they can be found in the linked [_add_blank_target repo](https://github.com/rpeszek/experiments/tree/master/alternative).
+I have created several prototype applicative instances (including a primitive `WarnParser` parser and `ErrWarnT` transformer) that follow the same semantics, they can be found in the linked [_add_blank_target repo](https://github.com/rpeszek/experiments/tree/master/alternative).

 `ErrWarnT` allows to program in `ErrWarnT e e Parser` alternative and annotate failures during parsing.
+This allows, for example, to pattern match on which alternative has failed.
-`WarnParser` accumulates `<|>` errors as warnings out of the box.
+`WarnParser` accumulates `<|>` textual errors as warnings out of the box.

 ## Rethinking the Typeclass Itself